acend/kubernetes-basics-training/content/en/docs/09/_index.md

 ### Test

-Scale your MySQL Pod to 0 replicas and back to 1.
+Scale your MariaDB Pod to 0 replicas and back to 1.
 Observe that the new Pod didn't loose any data.

 ## Save point